What does a fractional CTO do? A week in their calendar

 A fractional CTO does not manage your developer day to day.
 They set the architecture, review the output, and make the technical calls.
 Daily sprint management is the developer and product owner job.

 A fractional CTO does not produce a 60-page strategy document and call it a quarter of work.
-Every engagement at twohundred.ai delivers shipped code inside the tools the client already uses.
+Every engagement at twohundred.ai delivers delivered code inside the tools the client already uses.
 The fractional CTO red flags guide covers how to spot a fractional CTO pitching their own product instead of solving your problem.

 Frequently asked questions